HIKing During Hunting season

 Sir Sam's Historical Interpretive Hiking Trail

 Hike this scenic trail to the top of the hill to see remnants of what was once apple orchards and wheat fields while learning of the history of Sir Sam Hughes, Glenn Eagle Estate and the history and development of the ski hill.
-Cost is $5.00 per hiker at honour box & for more information
+Cost is $5.00 per hiker at honour box.

 Length: 4+ km